The Blog Social

 Action step: Save this post to your browser bookmarks or Pinterest board right now.
 Trust me, future you will thank present you when it’s time to write Pinterest copy.

-How to Customize These Templates for Your Niche
+How to Customise These Templates for Your Niche

 Don’t just copy-paste.
 Make these formulas yours.